What does a Tune-Up Include? Check Out Our Tune-Up Checklist

 - It is recommended that the brake fluid be changed out for fresh fluid and the brake system bled to ensure that new clean fluid is flowing throughout the entire system.

-- Constant gear changing inside the transmission results in wear of internal components and contamination of transmission fluid.
-This wear and tear makes it imperative to follow manufacturer's recommendation for transmission fluid and filter change.
+- Automatic transmissions use friction packs, along with gearing to operate, which in turn needs a fluid to regulate that friction.
+This creates a ton of heat and results in wear of internal components and contamination of transmission fluid.
+This wear and tear makes it imperative to follow manufacturer’s recommendation for transmission fluid and filter change.

-- Brown transmission fluid is an indication that the fluid needs to be changed but, if the fluid is muddy, do NOT change, instead, take your vehicle to a professional for a professional diagnosis.
+- Brown transmission fluid is an indication that the fluid needs to be changed but, if the fluid is muddy or smells very burnt, do NOT change, instead, take your vehicle to a professional for a professional diagnosis and opinion on how to proceed.

-- Be sure to log into MyZone or consult your owner's manual for recommended change intervals as well as the correct fluid type to be used.
+- Be sure to consult your owner’s manual for recommended change intervals as well as the correct fluid type to be used.

 - Over time contamination can cause wear to the power steering pump.